 Highlights: Playful, Spirited, Inquisitive

-They can be a little mischievous and comical at times, but it’s definitely worth the entertainment they bring into your life.
-For this reason, they’ve been called the world’s “great personality dogs.”
+There’s no question that Bichons can be a little mischievous and comical at times, but it’s all worth the entertainment they bring into your life.
+For this reason, they’ve been called the world’s “great personality dogs” and it’s easy to see why.

-Bichons have some of the highest adaptive intelligence among dogs.
-Not only do they play nice with other dogs, but they’re the perfect playmates for children.
+Bichons have some of the highest adaptive intelligence among dogs, especially from the lap dog category.
+Not only do they play nice with other dogs, but they’re the perfect playmates for older children that show them respect.

 Highlights: Calm, Cheerful, Elegant

-The Maltese is an ancient dog breed that’s been around before the Bible was even completed.
-For thousands of years, they’ve been by the side of royalty and aristocrats.
+The Maltese is an ancient dog breed that’s been around before the Bible was even completed, at least according to some historians.
+For thousands of years, the Maltese has been by the side of royalty and aristocrats.

 With their long, fluffy coats in a majestic white hue, it’s easy to see why they’re famous for their appearances.
-And as a result, they frequently win dog shows.
+And as a result, they frequently compete and win at dog shows.
+You’ll never see a show without at least one Maltese.

 The Maltese dog is a fantastic toy companion for all types of people.
-They stroll around with an air of confidence, but retain the playful nature that make them so lovable.
+In fact, they’re one of the top lap dog breeds in the world.
+They stroll around with an air of confidence, but retain the playful nature that makes them so lovable.

 Highlights: Sociable, Amusing, Smart

-The Havanese is indeed one of the fluffiest white dog breeds you can find.
-As the only dog breed to originate from Cuba, the Havanese is the ultimate “feel-good” dog.
+The Havanese is one of the fluffiest white dog breeds you can find.
+As the only dog breed to originate out of Cuba, the Havanese is the ultimate “feel-good” dog.
+Although white is the most common color, though they can also be solid black.

-What makes these dogs special is their friendly demeanor.
-Spend an afternoon with a Havanese and it’s unlikely that you’ll be able to resist their charm.
+What makes these dogs special is their friendly demeanor that seems to effortlessly get along with everybody.
+Spend an afternoon with a Havanese and it’s unlikely you’ll be able to resist the charm.
 They can make friends with anyone.

 Though they’re not always solid white, there are some that can be.
-These popular teddy-bear dogs have exploded in American popularity and it’s easy to see why.
+What is guaranteed is the fluffiness of these dogs’ coats.
+As a result, the teddy-bear dogs have exploded in popularity and it’s not hard to see why.

 Highlights: Calm, Affectionate, Versatile

-The Samoyed (and the Miniature Samoyed) may be the single fluffiest white dog in the dogdom.
-These working dogs are powerful and energetic, but most importantly, kind and sweet dogs.
+The Samoyed (and the Miniature Samoyed) may be the single fluffiest white dog in the canine kingdom.
+These working dogs are powerful and energetic, but most importantly, kind and sweet dogs that love to have fun.

-Though smart and obedient, the Samoyed demands a lot of attention.
-They give a lot of love to the family and expect the same reciprocated back.
+Though highly intelligent and obedient, the Samoyed demands a lot of attention.
+They give a lot of love to the family members and expect the same reciprocated back.
+A decent amount of exercise is also needed to keep them happy.

 5. Great Pyrenees